pomdb/pomdb-go/README.md

 //...
 ```

-### Marshalling strategy

-PomDB will convert the model name to snake case and pluralize it for the collection name.
-For example, the `User` model will be stored in the `users` collection.
-Fields are serialized using the `json` tag, and must be exported.

 ### Object Identifiers

 PomDB automatically generates a Universally Unique Lexicographically Sortable Identifer ([ULID](https://github.com/ulid/spec?tab=readme-ov-file)) for each object stored in the database.
 IDs are stored in the `ID` field of the struct, and serialized to the `id` attribute in the json output.
 Models must embed the `pomdb.Model` struct, or define an `ID` field of type `pomdb.ULID`: